gofractally/psibase/doc/psidk/src/psibase/README.md

 - `psinode` runs a chain.
 It can optionally be a producer or a non-producer node on a chain.
 It also optionally hosts an http interface which provides RPC services, GraphQL services, and hosts web UIs.
 On-chain services define most of the http interface.
 - `psibase` is a command-line client for interacting with the chain.
 It connects to the http interface on a running node.

-psinode has an explicit interface; it won't boot a new chain or connect to an existing chain unless you instruct it to.
-It also won't open any ports you didn't request or store its database at a location you didn't tell it about.

 ## psinode

 `psinode` has the following command-line interface: